shanamatthews/static-site-generator/posts/week-notes-3-19-23.md

 draft: false
 ---

 I'm back from India!
 The trip went surprisingly well health-wise.
-I did have to take 7 (yes, SEVEN) different medications for my allergies/MCAS, but I didn't have any major issues and didn't get sick, so, huge win.
+I did have to take 7 (yes, SEVEN) different medications for my allergies/mast cell disorder, but I didn't have any major issues and didn't get sick, so, huge win.

 ## Working